 If you're a Feedback user, you can build dynamic segments based on request voters.
 Follow the instructions under Create a Segment and, when adding a new segment rule:

-3. Select a feedback request from the the third dropdown menu.
+- Select a feedback request from the third dropdown menu.

 Use the Sample Group option to create a segment that targets a random sample of Visitors.
 Sample group values are assigned when a Visitor is created and remain static for that Visitor.
 Values range from 0 - 99, with an even distribution across all of your Visitors over time.

-Follow the instructions under Create a Segment and, when adding a new segment rule:
+Follow the instructions under Create a segment above, and when adding a new segment rule:

 Example using multiple rules to target sample groups 50 - 74 (25% of the user base)